 Arizona is one of the only states that offers a true refundable R&D tax credit.
-Being refundable refers to the taxpayer not needing any state tax liability to monetize the credit—the state simply sends the taxpayer a tax refund reflecting the credit amount.
+Being refundable refers to the taxpayer not needing any state tax liability to monetize the credit.
+The state simply would send the taxpayer a tax refund reflecting the credit amount.

-Between these two incentives, most eligible companies could see their credits amount to 19% of their qualified development costs for the year.
+Between the federal and Arizona incentives, many eligible companies could see their combined credits amount to upwards of 19% of their qualified development costs for the year.

 R&D Credit Overview

 Arizona allows companies to elect to treat 75% of the state R&D credit as refundable, forfeiting 25%, or carry forward the credit for up to 15 years until it’s utilized.

 Companies that wish to apply for the Arizona Refundable R&D Credit must have fewer than 150 full-time equivalent employees.